-1 x 2 hour lecture or equivalent cloud presentation/s, 1 x 2 hour tutorial, 1 x 2 hour simulation session per week, 5 weeks clinical practicum.
+2 cloud (online) hours, 1 x 2 hour seminar, 1 x 2 hour simulation session per week and 200 hour clinical placement

-This unit is one of four (4) in the Clinical Studies in Nursing 3 cluster.
-The aims of this unit are to provide students with the opportunity to consolidate and extend knowledge, skills, and attributes and apply them to complex dynamic patient situations.
-Major foci will be on clinical decision-making in the management of complex patient situations including those with co-morbidities and the nurse's ability to promote function and apply risk management strategies that promote patient safety and quality health outcomes.
-In addition, unit content will further develop students’ skills in risk identification, management of patient symptoms, and the impact of complex illness on a person’s functional status and independence.
-It is expected that during the five (5) week clinical placement students will apply and integrate knowledge and skills learned in this unit and all previous units to comprehend the role of a Division 1 registered nurse in contemporary nursing practice in a variety of health care settings.
+This unit is one of three in the Clinical Studies Cluster: Year 3.
+In this unit students are provided with the opportunity to consolidate and extend knowledge, skills, and attributes and apply them to complex dynamic patient situations.
+The major focus will be on clinical decision-making in the management of complex patient situations including the effects of co-morbidities on treatment and recovery.
+In addition, students will further develop skills in managing patient symptoms, and the impact of complex illness on functional status.
+During a five (5) week clinical placement students will have the opportunity to further develop and apply relevant knowledge and skills learned in this unit and all previous units in preparation for the role of the registered nurse in a variety of health care settings.

 Failure of the clinical component will lead to a fail in this unit and may lead to exclusion.